scrabbletank/farhome-rules/rulesdoc.md

 A damaged weapon adds 1 bad die for every negative modifier, or reduces the superior die given from a magic weapon.
 Damaged armor reduces the number of defense dice given by 1, or reduces the superior defense die given from magic armor.

 You may attempt to repair a single piece of equipment over a long rest.
 Roll a Repair roll adding 2 bad and 1 terrible die.
 On success the gear is repaired by 1 level, or 2 on a critical.
-If you fail with a criticalical failure the gear instead loses a level.
+If you fail with a Critical failure the gear instead loses a level.
 You may attempt to repair magical gear, adding a terrible die for every modifier on the item.
 </div>